Kyren223/Krypton/cmake-build-debug/_deps/catch2-src/README.md

 provides basic micro-benchmarking features, and simple BDD macros.

 Catch2's main advantage is that using it is both simple and natural.
-ArgumentParser names do not have to be valid identifiers, assertions look like normal C++ boolean expressions, and sections provide a nice and local way to share set-up and tear-down code in tests.
+Test names do not have to be valid identifiers, assertions look like normal C++ boolean expressions, and sections provide a nice and local way to share set-up and tear-down code in tests.